UK watchdog investigates Ryanair's 'jab & go' ad

 The ad promoted flights to sunny European destinations and offered seats for 19.99 pounds ($27), telling customers to “jab & go.”

 Britain ramped up its vaccination program Monday by becoming the first nation to start using the shot developed by Oxford University and drugmaker AstraZeneca.
-But it is unclear how quickly the nation can be vaccinated, as it is a huge endeavor with little precedent.
+But it's unclear how quickly the nation can be vaccinated, as it is a huge endeavor with little precedent.

-The budget carrier did not immediately respond when asked about the investigation.
+The budget carrier said the ads were factually accurate, given that two vaccines have been approved for use in the U.K. It also confirmed that bookings could be changed without fees.

+“Some critics wish to complain just for the sake of getting noticed when it is clear that vaccines will mean an end to Covid travel restrictions in mid-2021,” the carrier said in a statement.